GavinAshworth/NoMoMomoGameJam/README.md

 ### Winning
 - Complete all levels without losing all lives.
-- Players can restart the final boss fight if they lose all lives.
+- Players can restart the final boss fight if they lose all lives (because the boss fight is fun).

 ### Score System
 - Points are awarded for: